pressmind/ib3-integration-kit/README.md

-# Pressmind IB3 Integration Kit
+# pressmind® IB3 Integration Kit
 ## Building a hyperlink to book via the IBE

 To build a link you need to provide the following get parameters: